survivejs/react-book/manuscript/03_webpack_and_react.md

 ...
 ```

-In addition we need to expand Babel configuration to include the plugin we need during development:
+In addition we need to expand our Babel configuration to include the plugin we need during development:

 **.babelrc**